 Frankly, I was terrified.
 I was going through a very difficult time in my life with an upcoming divorce, and I was not in a good place emotionally.
 But in spite of the fear, I acted with faith by pushing forward every day, doing my homework assignments, and practicing coaching.

-Over the past few years, I've had to repeatedly pick myself up after falling.
+Since then, I've had to repeatedly pick myself up after falling.
 I continue to move forward - changing course when necessary - always with the end goal in mind.
 I've discovered that inspiration comes to those who are moving their feet.

 A Formula for Success